microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 **Step 3:** Import an environment template into Postman
 **Step 4:** Enter parameter values for the Postman environment
 **Step 5:** Get an access token from AAD
-**Step 6:** Test FHIR service with Postman connected to the FHIR-Proxy endpoint
+**Step 6:** Test the FHIR service with Postman connected to the FHIR-Proxy endpoint

 ## Step 1 - Configure API permissions for Postman